 Unfortunately most of these contaminations are never identified as few people bother seeing a doctor when they get sick, and even fewer decide to send of samples for analysis so they’re incredibly difficult to defend against.

 A lot of the bugs entering the water are Chlorine resistant, and are difficult to kill using conventional filtration methods.
+One way of ensuring your pool is safe is to treat the water with Chlorine Dioxide, this will kill off anything that isn’t supposed to be living in the water.
 Simple things like listed below can help like water balance.

 Is there anything I can do?